dbt-labs/docs.getdbt.com/website/blog/2023-04-26-deprecating-dbt-metrics.md

 With that said, it has come time for us to bid adieu to our beloved dbt_metrics package. **Upon the release of dbt-core v1.6 in late July, we will be deprecating support for the dbt_metrics package.**

-Change is the only constant in this world and we’re embracing that change with open arms.
 With the upcoming integration with MetricFlow, we're on the cusp of a new era for the dbt Semantic Layer.
 And if we’re honest with ourselves, it is a brighter future than the dbt_metrics package would have been able to support.

-Of course, we know that some of you have been using the package to help serve your organizations. **We will be providing migration scripts to help reduce the complexity of upgrading to the new specs.**
+We know that some of you have been using the package to help serve your organizations. **We will be providing migration scripts to help reduce the complexity of upgrading to the new specs.**

 If you’re interested in getting ahead of the transition, we recommend that you start familiarizing yourself with the new spec in this [Github Discussion](https://github.com/dbt-labs/dbt-core/discussions/7456).
 If you’re even more curious, you can read the MetricFlow documentation, although some elements will change in the coming months as we work on the integration.
 I’m confident that, with a little time, you'll come to love MetricFlow far more than you did dbt_metrics.